dirigible-io/dirigible-io.github.io/help/concepts.md

 The new Web 2.0 paradigm and the leveraged [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) architectural style changed the way services should behave and be described.
 Although there is push for bilateral contracts only and free description of the services, we decided to introduce a more sophisticated kind of services for special purposes - [entity services](concepts_entity_service.html).

-### Modelling
+### Modeling

 This is the visual definition of database schema models, entity data models, and BPMN processes.
-In Eclipse Dirigible, modelling is enabled by several [editors and modelers](editorsandmodelers.html).
+In Eclipse Dirigible, modeling is enabled by several [editors and modelers](editorsandmodelers.html).

 ### REST framework